 - Garlic & Onion: Similar to any salsa, garlic and onions are a must.
 Feel free to use red onions if you have some on hand, but if not, yellow onions will work as well.

 - Cilantro: Cilantro is the key ingredient that brings this salsa together.
-It is best to use fresh cilantro as it will enhance the flavors in this mango habanero salsa.
+It is best to use fresh cilantro as it will enhance the flavors in this mango dip.
 Plus, cilantro and mango complement each other well.

 - Lemon Juice: Fresh lemon juice will brighten up this salsa.
 The acid will provide a small amount of tanginess to the salsa.